 Individuals who suffer from panic attacks that affect their ability to function normally at work or home are sometimes eligible to receive Social Security Disability benefits, including Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

-A panic attack is a sudden intense fear that triggers severe physical reactions despite the lack of any real or perceived danger.
+A panic attack is a sudden intense fear that triggers severe physical reactions despite the lack of any real danger.
 Individuals can feel as though they have no control of their body; some panic attacks can mimic heart attacks.

 Symptoms of panic attacks include:

 While it is not uncommon for individuals to have a panic attack or two in their lifetime, those who have panic attacks repeatedly may have a condition called a panic disorder.